walmartlabs/lacinia/README.md

 Field resolvers that return multiple values return a seq of values.

-After attaching resolvers, it is necessary to compile the schema; this step performs may validations, provide defaults, and organizes the schema for efficient execution of queries.
+After attaching resolvers, it is necessary to compile the schema; this step performs validations, provide defaults, and organizes the schema for efficient execution of queries.

 This needs only be done once, in application startup code: